When I launched ShermanReport on April 16, I had some initial concerns that there might not be enough fresh content to do a daily site.

 OK, that may be stretching it a bit when it comes to Grantland.
 The site does have quality writing about sports.
 But it also veers in pop culture and other areas that go beyond the arena.

 Sunday, Grantland’s main headlines included posts on Adele, Tim Burton and Liam Neeson.
-All three couldn’t have been worse Sunday than my fantasy quarterback Cam Newton … Continue Reading
+All three couldn’t have … Continue Reading

 Perhaps this is why Joe Posnanski is not doing a big media tour to promote his book Paterno.
 It would take too much out of him to repeatedly defend a coach nobody wants to hear being defended.